Saggarwal9/Patatap-mini-clone/README.md

-# Patatap-mini-clone
+# Virtual Musician
-First front-end program done to imitate the basic functionality of patatap.com.
+Tried to imitate patatap.com for my Niece's 10th birthday.

 Libraries used: